matijabozic/arch-install/README.md

-Collection of bash scripts that automate installation of Arch Linux! <br />
+Collection of bash scripts that automate installation of Arch Linux<br />
 Heavily customized and experimental, use at your own risk!

 Connect to Wireless network (Skip this step if you are using ethernet)